Five Steps to Take If You’re Sued By a Creditor

 Once you’ve taken all of these steps, and if the creditor does not agree to a settlement, be sure you show up for your appointed court date to dispute your case before a judge and show proof of your income.
 If you don’t show up, the case will be decided in favor of the creditor and you will have lost any negotiating power.
 But if you show up to defend yourself, the judge will most likely seek to find a compromise that both parties can live with.
 It may not be ideal, but there’s a good chance it will at least be better than the worst case scenario.

-If you’ve begun to fall behind on your debts and you’re worried about the potential consequences, take an hour to speak with a trained credit counselor.
+If you’ve begun to fall behind on your debts and you’re worried about the potential consequences, take a moment to speak with a trained credit counselor.
 They can help you assess your situation and discover resources to help you overcome your current challenges.
-Don’t fall further behind – the sooner you act, the more options you’ll have!
+The sooner you act, the more options you’ll have!